The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/leveling-guide.md

 * **Energy Drain (Lvl.
 45):** Single target damage (oGCD, AF ability)
   * Use this only if you don’t need to use AF stacks on healing because it’s more efficient to use AF stacks instead of GCD heals if necessary.
   * If Aetherflow is about to come off cooldown and you have stacks remaining, spend them on Energy Drain.
 * **Art of War (Lvl.
-46):** AoE damage to enemies in a circle centered on you (GCD, instant cast)
+46):** AoE damage to enemies in a circle centered on you (GCD, instant cast).
   * In dungeon pulls, put up Bio II while running as usual.
 After you stop running, your priority is based on how many enemies there are:
-    * 1 target: Maintain Bio II, then use either Art of War (if in range) or Ruin – they do the same damage at this level.
+    * One target: Maintain Bio II, then use either Art of War (if in range) or Ruin – they do the same damage at this level.
-    * 2 targets: Maintain Bio II on both, then use Art of War instead of Ruin.
+    * Two targets: Maintain Bio II on both, then use Art of War instead of Ruin.
     * 3+ targets: Only use Bio II if you can’t hit 3+ targets due to movement; otherwise use only Art of War.

 ## Other